Can I use an appliance coffee grinder?

 I never use the timer on my home coffee grinder.
 The reason for this is that it is more accurate to dose by weight than to dose by grind time.
 Although weighing the dose is an extra step in your espresso workflow, it’s a simple and quick step, and one well worth having.

-This is because when grinding with a timer the typical grind accuracy for Italian coffee grinders is in the range of 1-2 grams.
+This is because when grinding with a timer the typical grind accuracy for Italian coffee grinders is in the range of 2-3 grams.
 When dosing by weight you can get the exact dose that you need.
 It doesn’t have to perfect of course.
-When aiming for a 20 gram dose anywhere from 18.8 - 20.2 grams is fine.
+A 0.5 gram range is fine.

-To learn more about dosing by weight see my Espresso Workflow
+To learn more about dosing by weight please see my Espresso Workflow